Deep learning forecasts the spatiotemporal evolution of fluid-induced microearthquakes: Results

 Figure \ref{fig:data_stim3_5} shows the stimulation-induced MEQs for each stimulation event along with the injection and production wells.
 Two 60 m boreholes were used for injection (E1-I) and production (E1-P), respectively.
 A total of five stimulation episodes were carried out in May 2018.
 During the first two stimulations, injections at flow rates less than 1L/min produced few MEQs.
 In addition, water leakage was observed between the production well and one monitoring well.
 Thus, the injection point was moved to a notch at a depth of 50 m in the injection hole (red triangle in Figure \ref{fig:data_stim3_5}) starting from Stimulation 3 and used through Stimulation 5 .
 From Stimulations 3 to 5, three continuous hydraulic stimulations were performed using controlled step-rate injections to re-open or create fractures around the injection well, with the maximum injection rate reaching up to 5L/min, resulting in rich MEQ signals \cite{kneafsey2020egs, fu2021close}.
 Thus, this study uses data from Stimulations 3 to 5, generated from the same injection point with a rich MEQ history, to train neural networks.
 The data were recorded at 1-second intervals.
 Stimulations 3 and 4 each lasted approximately 1 hour (3600 time steps), and the first 1 hour and 10 minutes of Stimulation 5 were used (4100 time steps).
 These continuous records were segmented into overlapping input-output windows for supervised training, validation, and testing, as described in Section \ref{sec:dataPreprocessing}.

 Figure \ref{fig:stimulation_data} presents the series of stimulations along with the spatiotemporal MEQ data and corresponding magnitudes.
 Detailed information about the MEQs—including location, time, and magnitudes—was continuously monitored during the hydraulic stimulations \cite{schoenball2020creation, fu2021close}.
 In addition, to quantify the spatial extent of MEQs in response to fluid injection, we extracted the 95th and 50th percentiles (median) distances of the MEQ clouds from the injection points as a function of time.
 Although the monitoring array is extensive, the catalog still carries intrinsic uncertainties: hypocenter locations are accurate to about 1 m and there is no reported uncertainty range for magnitude \cite{schoenball2020creation}.
 These uncertainties limit the fidelity of the training data and establish a floor on achievable forecast accuracy.
+Additionally, including all raw events---without excluding those below the magnitude of completeness---could constrain the neural network's capability to learn underlying MEQ patterns (Fig.~S1).